datareel/fcrypt/README.txt

 File encryption and decryption utility

-This source code is used to build the fcrypt and fecrypt utilities that are used to encrypt existing files using the AES CBC 256 bit encryption algorithm based on the OpenSSL implementation.
+This source code is used to build the fcrypt and fdecrypt utilities that are used to encrypt existing files using the AES CBC 256 bit encryption algorithm based on the OpenSSL implementation.